 When using cloud resources, capital expenses can be saved for revenue-generating operations rather than spent on computing equipment every few years.
 There are no major investments up front for equipment, staff, or resources – capex can be saved for revenue generation – operational costs are more manageable, especially on the fly)

-In general, operational expenses are more managable over time, especially when finance officers are trying to juggle their budgets on the fly.
+In general, operational expenses are more manageable over time, especially when finance officers are trying to juggle their budgets on the fly.
 Technology is changing so rapidly.
 A cloud platform allows a business the flexibility needed to change.

 However, that doesn't mean cloud is ideal for every application.
 A cloud concept should be a proven platform that requires little effort to implement.
 The time element can be a hidden cost, as it takes time to implement, test the system, and train individuals.
 Internally managed systems take longer to implement.
 A managed solution could be an option here, but in general you just need to be smart about what you're buying.